thbar/kiba-common/README.md

 ### Kiba::Common::DSLExtensions::ShowMe

-A way to color-dump rows on the screen, useful at development time while you are looking at the data (requires the `awesome_print` gem).
+A way to color-dump rows on the screen, useful during development when you are inspecting the data (requires the `awesome_print` gem).

 Usage: